Back to all

 While this is the default “start-up” instruction provided in the official tutorial, running it at start-up or as a service is still possible using third-party tools.

 To reach the configuration panel, follow this link: http://localhost:1880.
-The Node-RED editor will load in your browser window and look like Figure 3.
+Then, the Node-RED editor will load in your browser window and look like Figure 3.

 Node-RED configuration panel window